vmware/load-balancer-and-ingress-services-for-kubernetes/docs/crds/hostrule.md

 **Note**: The HostRule CRD is not aware of the misconfigurations while it is being created, therefore the HostRule will be `Accepted` nonetheless.

+#### L7Rule

+L7rule field can be used to specify the name of [L7Rule](./l7rule.md) CRD.
+It is used to modify select VS Properties which are not part of HostRule CRD.

+**Note**: This property is available only in HostRule `v1beta1` schema definition.

 #### <a id="aliases"> Configure aliases for FQDN